 This study is currently recruiting participants.

-To test the new radiotracer 11C-JMJ-129 during imaging scans in healthy volunteers.
+To test the new radiotracer 11C-JMJ-129, with and/or without disulfiram pretreatment during imaging scans in healthy volunteers.

 Healthy people aged 18 years and older who had a screening assessment under protocol 01-M-0254.